 OEE (overall equipment effectiveness) is the process of grabbing measurements of machine availability, throughput, and quality–turning it into a score that grades your manufacturing performance.
 This means OEE is a measure of manufacturing productivity.
-An OEE score is considered a key performance indicator (KPI), which can be configured with alarms and analyzed to ensure maximum production on your manufacturing shop floor.
-But how is this OEE score calculated?

 OEE is a combination of the three measurements:

-This means the simple calculation of OEE is as follows:
+How does OEE become calculated?
+The simple calculation of OEE is as follows:

 Availability × Performance × Quality = OEE